 HOW AM I LIKE HIM

 The excerpt below is from part 1 of a 5 part series from the complete work, “HOW WELL DO I KNOW GOD?
 Knowing God: The only Foundation and Fountain of Lasting Fulfillment.”
-In the complete book the below sections have a slightly different title than what you see here, but I have renamed them for the purpose of publishing them as separate e-books as follows:
+In the complete book as follows

 Part 5 - “DEAD TO SIN.
 WHAT IT IS AND ISN’T; A commentary on Romans 6-8.”

 I am offering these separately for several reasons.
 Some may have interest only in one of the 5 topics and not the others.
-Also to read a 350 page paperback of this kind can be a daunting task and too time consuming for many if not most.
-Lastly, purchasing an e-book for $1.99 as opposed to $5.99 for the complete work should be a little easier for some to handle.
+Also to read a 350 page paperback of this kind Lastly

-If you read the entire work you will see how each part is connected, however, the topics covered are distinct enough to be offered separately.
+If you read the entire work is connected be offered

 The below preface is for the entire book “HOW WELL DO I KNOW GOD?” which is also the same one given in each of the five e-books.
 I did not rewrite a separate preface to each because there is a unifying theme throughout all 5 parts.